antfu/antfu.me/pages/posts/reimagine-atomic-css.md

 [[toc]]

 > This post will be a bit longer than usual.
 It's quite a big announcement to me, and there are many things I want to talk about.
 I'll be appreciated if you take the time to read through it.
 The table of contents is hidden on the right if you are on a desktop.
-Finally, I hope you enjoy :)
+Hope you enjoy :)

 ## What is Atomic CSS?